dadoug/gneasy-genkey/Readme.md

 Small snippets and other inspiration were lifted from the [monkeysphere](http://web.monkeysphere.info/community/) code.

+Special thanks to:
-Special thanks to [ruimarinho](https://github.com/ruimarinho) for adding OS X functionality.
+ - [ruimarinho](https://github.com/ruimarinho) for adding OS X functionality;
+ - [codebrewer](https://github.com/codebrewer) for a number of nifty add-ons

 ## Contribute!